segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 > info ""
 > Each Unify space has one Data Graph.
 The current version is v0.0.6.

 Segment recommends creating a new Linked Audience or Linked Event.
-Deleting and/or editing entities in the Data Graph may lead to errors if you reference these entities or relationships in existing Linked Audiences and Linked Events.
+Deleting entities and relationships are not yet supported.
+Editing entities and relationships in the Data Graph may lead to errors if these entities or relationships are referenced in existing Linked Audiences and Linked Events.

 While you can delete relationships or entities from the Data Graph, these relationships and entities will still display in the Linked Audience builder and Linked Events.